 We had the opportunity on our visit to see the press in production including a book printing job changeover and to confer with three of the key production personnel.
 Our observations are based on our previous visits and familiarity with the company and from our discussion with RB Kashyap, the unit head of the Thomson plant in Faridabad, Krishnadas MP the chief manager of maintenance, and Stanley Petrus, the manager of Sheetfed Printing at the plant.
-The key takeaway for us in the discussion regarding the new perfecter was the efficiency press and that its purchase entailed an extensive team exercise with the management to justify its overall costs including the full automation features and LED UV curing.
+The key takeaway for us in the discussion regarding the new perfecter was the efficiency of the press and that its purchase entailed an extensive team exercise with the management – to justify its overall costs including the full automation features and LED UV curing.

 Thomson, always strong in production data monitoring, has taken several notable steps in optimization in recent years, and the two mentioned during our visit were the staggering of the weekly off days to maintain 24/7 production; and other was the concept of quantitatively monitoring the ‘net on palette’ printed sheets.

 Each 4 + 4 makeready for printing both sides takes seven minutes on the new RMGT.
 All the four plates for each side are simultaneously exchanged with the used set of four plates on the cylinders.
 The old plates are extracted and the new set of eight plates is installed within 120 seconds.